-A high frequency hearing loss that is most often caused by noise exposure has traditionally been one of the most difficult to fit with hearing aids.
+A high-frequency hearing loss that is most often caused by noise exposure has traditionally been one of the most difficult to fit with hearing aids.

-This is because by definition a high frequency hearing loss is one in which the patient has normal or near normal hearing in the low frequencies and out to about 1000Hz.
-The hearing then falls dramatically like a “ski slope” in the higher frequencies.
+This is because, by definition, a high frequency hearing loss is one in which the patient has normal or near normal hearing in the low frequencies and out to about 1000 Hz.
+The hearing then falls dramatically like a ski slope in the higher frequencies.

 An article I read describes the difficulties of this situation well.
-It was written by Josef Chalupper and Robert Kasanmascheff for Audiology Online on September 15th, 2008.
+It was written by Josef Chalupper and Robert Kasanmascheff for Audiology Online on September 15, 2008.
 Although not a recent article, the findings are relevant today.
-It states that the patient’s normal hearing in the low frequencies increases the occlusion effect (A person’s own voice sounds like he or she is in a barrel.) to the point of being annoying.
+It states that the patient’s normal hearing in the low frequencies increases the occlusion effect (a person’s own voice sounds like he or she is in a barrel) to the point of being annoying.
 This can be reduced by an open canal fitting.
 A thin tube BTE (behind the ear) or RIC (receiver in the canal) hearing aid is ideal for this because the receiver can almost float in the ear canal.

-The thin tube BTE or the RIC also have superior directionality to the ITE (in the ear) custom hearing aid because of the dual microphones placement and their distance apart.
+The thin tube BTE or the RIC also have superior directionality to the ITE (in the ear) custom hearing aid because of the dual microphones’ placement and their distance apart.
 The placement of the hearing aid behind the ear allows for one microphone to be facing forward (or close to it) and one microphone to be facing to the rear of the patient.
 Therefore, the technology permits the hearing aid to adjust to the desired sound appropriately.